GiadaParola/TeaMaze/README.md

 # PROJECT AND TEAM PRESENTATION
 With the project we have developed, we aim to facilitate the rehabilitation of multiple sclerosis patients through an exergame.
+This is because playing is fun, the fatigue of physical therapy exercises is less noticeable, and the burden of the disease is lightened.<br>
 <br>
 The video game consists of finding your way out of a maze.
 By answering questions, you can unlock shortcuts that help you reach the end more easily.
 <br>